 Choosing a fitness tracker depends on your individual needs and lifestyle activities.
 Most fitness trackers cost between $50 and $250.
-The less expensive fitness trackers usually don’t have a display included, so that you have to look on your smartphone to see how many steps you have walked, whereas more expensive trackers often have an optical heart rate monitor and GPS, features that are more interesting for very active users.
+The less expensive fitness trackers usually don’t have a display, so you have to look on your smartphone to see the data, whereas more expensive trackers have a display and often include an optical heart rate monitor and GPS.
 If, on the other hand, your primary activity is walking, it can be unnecessarly expensive to buy a fitness tracker with advanced features for sports monitoring.
 An important question is what kind of fitness tracker fits you the best, which greatly depends on your usual activities.
 There are bracelets, watches, or clip-ons to choose from.
 To help you decide, we have compiled a list with the most important features that have to be taken into consideration when buying a fitness tracker.

 Depending on your activities and style, you can choose between different types of fitness trackers: bracelets, watches and clip-on.
 Bracelets and watches are harder to loose, whereas clip-ons can easily fall off.
 However, each type has its advantages.

 When it comes to design, features like the band, display and water resistance are important characteristics.